ronaldkwan93/client-employee-tracker/README.md

 Backend (Spring Boot)

-- Connected to a MySQL database for persistent data storage
+- Connected to a MySQL database for persistent data storage, with optimized data retrieval using native SQL queries for specific business logic.

 - Implemented Hibernate and JPA for efficient ORM and database interaction